Virtualization-projects/panamax-ui-wiki/FAQs.md

 ##### Can I create an application in Panamax that runs across multiple hosts?

 Not yet, currently an application exists on a single host but since CoreOS/Fleet has strong support for multi-hosts, we will support eventually as well.

+##### Can I install Panamax on Windows?

+Well, yes and no. Although Panamax can possibly (read not tested by us) be installed on Windows, we don't have an installer for Windows.
+But, that is a great opportunity for you to contribute to Panamax.
+Please find the Panamax installer [source code repo](https://github.com/CenturyLinkLabs/panamax-coreos) on Github.